Comment on "Experimentally adjudicating between different causal accounts of Bell-inequality violations via statistical

 In all those cases, it well may be that a model has such a property, but so long as the model explains data well (has explanatory power), such a property is not a valid reason to discard the model.
 In contrast, a model that overfits experimental data and has low explanatory power is scientifically untenable, not to mention useless.
 (We note in passing that both General Relativity and the Standard Model of Particle Physics are `finetuned' according to some metaphysical definitions, so clearly such a property does not signal a lack of explanatory power.)

-A second reason the new paper is a step forward is that the authors acknowledge (at least in their Appendix) that the class of superdeterministic models may be wider than the one they consider in the main body of their paper.
+A second reason the new paper is a step forward is that the authors acknowledge that the class of superdeterministic models is wider than the {set} they {analyse using their method}.
 That is, their discussion is considerably more nuanced than previous studies of superdeterminism, whose major purpose seems to have been to confirm the firmly-held belief that it is some kind of unscientific conspiracy theory.
-However, we will next explain why the only interesting superdeterministic models are those that Daley \emph{et al} did not consider.
+However, we will next explain why all superdeterministic models present in the literature are those that Daley \emph{et al} did not analyse using their method.